kubevirt/user-guide/disks-and-volumes.md

 data to remain persistent between restarts.

-For KubeVirt to be able to consume the disk present on a PersistentVolume's filesystem, the disk must be named **disk.img** and be placed in the root path of the filesystem.
+For KubeVirt to be able to consume the disk present on a PersistentVolume's filesystem, the disk must be named `disk.img` and be placed in the root path of the filesystem.
 Currently the disk is also required to be in raw format.

+**Important:** The `disk.img` image file needs to be owned by the user-id `107` in order to avoid permission issues.

 A simple example which attaches a `PersistentVolumeClaim` as a `disk` may look like this: